s-vincent/photomaton_net/README.md

 ## License

-The code is based on camera example from Qt Multimedia and thus source code is under BSD-3 license.
+The code is under BSD-3 license.
+Camera_NET and Directshow.NET library are under LGPL 2.1 license.